This service is just a simple decorator for $timeout service that adds a "flush" and "verifyNoPendingTasks" methods.

 $evalAsync.

-It is recommended to use $verifyNoPendingTasks
+It is recommended to use $verifyNoPendingTasks instead, which additionally

 supports verifying a specific type of tasks.
 For example, you can verify there are no

-pending timeouts with $verifyNoPendingTasks('$timeout')
+pending timeouts with $verifyNoPendingTasks('$timeout').

 This method takes all types of tasks (not only timeouts) into account, which is unintuitive.

-It is recommended to use $verifyNoPendingTasks
+It is recommended to use $verifyNoPendingTasks instead, which additionally

-allows checking for timeouts only (with $verifyNoPendingTasks('$timeout')
+allows checking for timeouts only (with $verifyNoPendingTasks('$timeout')).